praekeltfoundation/patterns/docs/states/card-stack.rst

 -   For USSD there is generally a maximum window of 30 seconds within which the content needs to be displayed, read and be responded to before a timeout is reached.
--   There is no limit on how many pages a Booklet can contain.
+-   There is no limit on how many pages a Card Stack can contain.
     If this uses a session based transport like USSD the limits are all determined by the total session length that the mobile network operator imposes.
 In South Africa this is 3 minutes but this varies per country.

 .. _`Girl Hub Rwanda`: https://github.com/praekelt/go-nike-ghr/blob/develop/js_sandbox/lib/go-nike-ghr.js#L441-L459